julsraemy/mastodiiif/README.md

-# Sociologists on Mastodon
+# IIIF on Mastodon

+_A fork of Sociologists on Mastodon_

-This repository provides a most simple web app that helps to bulk follow sociologists on the FOSS microblogging service Mastodon.
+This repository provides a most simple web app that helps to bulk follow IIIF-minded actors accounts on the FOSS microblogging service Mastodon.
 In it you can create a csv-file that can be uploaded in any accounts mastodon seetings, in order to follow a list of accounts at once.

 ## Can I use this for my discipline/peer group?